vtluug/docker-manifests/README.md

 For webapps, ports 80 and 443 are used along with a service specific subdomain.

-For non-webapps, ports in 9000-9999 are used to expose (most) apps externally.
+For non-webapps, ports 9000-9999 are used to expose (most) apps externally.
-* gitolite: 9000
-* minecraft: 9001
+* 9000: gitolite
 * dex: ???

 #### Internal Ports